En-Be/TardigradeOfMana3D/APPROACH.md

 - Moved animations to proper folder
 - Adjusted scales on blendspace, added new animations
 - Commented out the jump listener in c++
+- Forgot to add the death animation, added
+- Kept playing death initially
+- Added a transition rule for back to alive, working